Optional Practical Training (OPT)

 - Photocopy of I-94 (If you last entered the US after July 2013 by air or sea, you will need to print your electronic I-94 record.
 If you last entered before July 2013 or by land, this is the small, white card usually stapled into your passport.
 Include a copy of both sides of the I-94, even though the back side may be blank.)

-- Photocopy of Passport (passport biographical information page)
+- Photocopy of Passport (passport biographical information page and any renewal pages)

 - Photocopy of Visa

-- 2 Passport Photos (Photos need to be a certain size.
-See Instructions for Form I-765 for guidelines.
-Write your name and I-94 number on the back of each photo in pencil in case they get separated from your application.)
+- Two color, U.S. passport-style, photographs (Photos need to be a certain size.
+For guidelines, see: www.uscis.gov/i-765) Write your name and I-94 number on the back of each photo in pencil in case they get separated from your application.
+Place photos in plastic bag or envelope and staple to top of Form I-765.
+Do not staple the photos.

 - Form G‐1145 Attach completed form to first page of I‐756 application.